What This Clause Means

 Commercial Security Deposits Have No Statutory Limits or Return Requirements

 Commercial leases are different from residential in one important way: state security deposit laws generally don't apply.
 Commercial landlords can require any amount of security deposit with no statutory limit, no required return timeline, and no automatic penalties for wrongful retention.
 Commercial deposits of 3–6 months rent are common.
 A tenant in a $18,000/month office lease may put up $54,000–$108,000 in security deposit — that's significant capital tied up for the lease term.
-For commercial tenants, negotiate deposit reduction provisions: the deposit should step down each year you're in good standing, reducing by 25% after year 1, 25% more after year 2, etc.
+Commercial tenants commonly negotiate deposit reduction provisions: the deposit steps down each year the tenant is in good standing, reducing by 25% after year 1, 25% more after year 2, etc.

-What to Do When Your Landlord Wrongfully Withholds Your Deposit
+What Tenants Commonly Do When a Landlord Wrongfully Withholds a Deposit

-First, check your state's specific law on the return timeline and penalty provisions.
-Send a written demand letter within 7–10 days of the missed deadline, citing the specific statute and demanding immediate return of the full deposit plus any statutory penalties.
-If the landlord doesn't respond, file in small claims court — most states have no-attorney small claims procedures that work well for deposit disputes under $5,000–$10,000.
-Bring your move-in documentation, your move-out documentation, your written demand letter, and proof of the landlord's failure to respond within the statutory period.
+The common sequence starts with the state's specific law on the return timeline and penalty provisions.
+A written demand letter typically follows within 7–10 days of the missed deadline, citing the specific statute and requesting immediate return of the full deposit plus any statutory penalties.
+If the landlord doesn't respond, small claims court is the usual next step — most states have no-attorney small claims procedures that work well for deposit disputes under $5,000–$10,000.
+Well-prepared cases include the move-in documentation, the move-out documentation, the written demand letter, and proof of the landlord's failure to respond within the statutory period.
 Courts rule in tenants' favor in well-documented deposit cases regularly.

-- Require landlord to provide itemized deductions with receipts within 14 days of move-out
+- Lower-risk leases require the landlord to provide itemized deductions with receipts within 14 days of move-out

-- Negotiate move-in inspection checklist to document pre-existing damage
+- A move-in inspection checklist documenting pre-existing damage is a common negotiated addition

-- Push back on clauses requiring professional cleaning — a clean apartment should suffice
+- Clauses requiring professional cleaning are commonly negotiated out — a clean apartment should suffice

-Request: a written move-in condition report signed by both parties on day one; clear lease language that the deposit is subject to state law return timelines and penalties; confirmation that any 'non-refundable' charges are labeled as fees (not security deposit); and for commercial leases, a deposit step-down provision reducing the deposit by 25% after each full year of on-time payments.
+Commonly negotiated terms: a written move-in condition report signed by both parties on day one; clear lease language that the deposit is subject to state law return timelines and penalties; 'non-refundable' charges labeled as fees (not security deposit); and for commercial leases, a deposit step-down provision reducing the deposit by 25% after each full year of on-time payments.

-- Define 'normal wear and tear' specifically in the lease to prevent disputes
+- A specific definition of 'normal wear and tear' in the lease to prevent disputes

-- Negotiate move-in inspection checklist to document pre-existing damage
+- A move-in inspection checklist documenting pre-existing damage

-- Push back on clauses requiring professional cleaning — a clean apartment should suffice
+- No professional-cleaning requirement — a clean apartment should suffice

 Example Language: Bad vs. Better